-- ✓ Independent Compensation Committee.
-The Compensation Committee is comprised solely of independent directors. - ✓ Independent Compensation Committee Advisor.
-The Compensation Committee engaged its own compensation consultant to assist with its compensation reviews for the fiscal year ended January 31, 2016. - ✓ Annual Executive Compensation Review.
-The Compensation Committee reviews and approves our compensation strategy, including a review and determination of our compensation peer group to be used for comparative purposes and a review of our compensation-related risk profile, to ensure that our compensation programs do not encourage excessive or inappropriate risk taking and that the level of risk that they do encourage is not reasonably likely to have a material adverse effect on us. - ✓ Multi-Year Vesting and Earnout Requirements.
-The equity awards granted to our executive officers vest or are earned over multi-year periods, consistent with current market practice and our retention objectives. - ✓ Risk Mitigation.
-Our executive compensation program is designed, in part, to manage business and operational risk and to discourage short-term risk taking at the expense of long-term results.
+- Independent Compensation Committee.
+The compensation committee is comprised solely of independent directors. - Independent Compensation Committee Advisor.
+The compensation committee engaged its own independent compensation consultant to assist with its compensation reviews for the fiscal year ended January 31, 2017. - Annual Executive Compensation Review.
+The compensation committee reviews and approves our compensation strategy, including a review and determination of our compensation peer group to be used for comparative purposes and a review of our compensation-related risk profile, to ensure that our compensation programs do not encourage excessive or inappropriate risk taking and that the level of risk that they do encourage is not reasonably likely to have a material adverse effect on us. - Multi-Year Vesting and Earnout Requirements.
+The equity awards granted to our executive officers vest or are earned over multi-year periods, consistent with current market practice and our retention objectives. - Risk Mitigation.
+Our executive compensation program is designed, in part, to manage business and operational risk and to discourage short-term risk taking at the expense of long-term results. - Pay for Performance.
+A significant portion of target annual compensation for our named executive officers is "at-risk" compensation, including, the performance-based annual cash incentive and long-term equity awards. - Share Ownership Guidelines.
+We maintain robust share ownership guidelines to further align the interests of the covered executive officers with the interests of our stockholders. - Hedging and Pledging Prohibited.
+We prohibit our executive officers, directors and certain other team members from hedging or pledging our securities. - Engage with our Stockholders.
+We engage with our stockholders to discuss and understand their perceptions or concerns regarding our executive compensation programs and other matters.